andersmurphy/andersmurphy-blog/resources/posts/2021-12-04-clojure-check-if-instant-happened-today-at-timezone.md

 [java.time.LocalDate 0x9fec931 "2021-12-05"]
 ```

-Let's wrap this up by writing a function to check a UTC instant and timezone against the date in that current time zone:
+We wrap this up by writing a function to check a UTC instant and timezone against the date in that current time zone:

 ```Clojure
 (defn instant-today-at-tz? [instant tz]